 Littermates are great, but doesn't have to be littermates so long as they are close in age.
 Otherwise, you can have an older cat that is bothered by a very active kitten.

 What colors do your cats produce?
-What colors do you stay away from?

 What is the average lifespan of the Maine Coon breed?